jaanajegorova1/HW2.FE/readme.md

 ###Or add a script to package.json:
 "scripts": {
   "start": "tsc && node dist/index.js"}

 ###Then run:
 npm run start

 ### Docker run:
 docker compose up --build
 docker-compose up -d --build
+###Run docker, and it will run also: db, backend, nginx
+docker compose up -d

+###Check that for project start, your location like this:
+cd C:\Users\jaana\OneDrive\Desktop\java-rush-chat-backend

+###Check that all containers work correctly:
+docker ps
+##Here you will see
+jr-postgres — PostgreSQL
+jr-backend — your backend
+jr-nginx — nginx-proxy

 ###Open browsers and check links:
 http://localhost/	 frontend (from folder web/)